gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ### Change

-Because SCTP-AUTH and DTLS chunks provide alternative authentication mechanisms, SCTP-AUTH MUST NOT be used once DTLS chunks have been successfully negotiated.
+Because SCTP-AUTH and DTLS chunks provide non-compatible authentication mechanisms, SCTP-AUTH MUST NOT be used once DTLS chunks have been successfully negotiated.